 IBM went into the PC market thinking they’d do really well if they could capture around half of it.
 By 1987, IBM was greedy and wanted nearly all of it.
 That backfired badly.

 By the early 1990s, IBM realized they were missing out on this huge open market, so IBM started releasing computers that used the non-IBM standards instead of Microchannel, such as the PS/1.
 By the time the Pentium was on the market, most IBM computers were using open standards again with the exception of the last of the PS/2 line, like the Pentium-based Model 95.

 IBM’s reformation and embrace of open standards helped, but by then they were just another PC maker.
 Microsoft and Intel drove the industry, so by 1995, you didn’t hear the words “IBM compatible” very often anymore.
 Instead you heard “Wintel,” for “Windows” and “Intel.”
-In 1992, IBM considered buying another PC maker, such as Northgate, Zeos, or Gateway 2000 to gain market share.
+In 1992, IBM considered buying another PC maker, such as Northgate, Zeos, or Gateway 2000 to compete with Dell’s direct sales model and gain market share.
 Instead, IBM opted to launch a subsidiary it called Ambra, selling computers direct using Gateway 2000’s model.
 IBM’s goal was to capture a modest 10 percent of the direct-order market, but Ambra failed to do that after two years.
 IBM closed Ambra in 1994.